kaarelmand/ptr-claim/README.md

 ## Usage

 Open the command line and type `ptr-claim`.
-This will output a HTML file in the working directory.
+You will be asked for your Tamriel Rebuilt website login and password.
+This is only needed to populate the claimant and reviewer fields.
+If those aren't needed, you can enter empty values.
+The end result will be output as an HTML file in the working directory.
 For more options, type `ptr-claim -h`:

 ```
 usage: ptr-claim [-h] [-u URL] [-o OUTPUT] [-s SCRAPEFILE] [-w WIDTH] [-t TITLE] [-M METHODS]